Tag: Culture

 By the end of the week, I was walking slower, looking up more, and collecting moments I didn’t want to lose.
 San José offered exactly the balance I needed: culture without complication, social without overwhelm, and grounded in everyday kindness.
 I’m already planning a return to explore more corners of Costa Rica’s capital and the nearby neighborhoods of Escazú and Santa Ana.

-My name is Nicholas Nelson, I’m 58, and I spent a week in San José, Costa Rica.
-I booked a Modern Airbnb Apartment in San José that ended up being the perfect home base—comfortable, calm, and an easy walk to everything downtown.
+My name is Brandon Walker, I’m 45, and I spent a week in San José, Costa Rica.
+I booked a Stylish Airbnb Vacation Rental in San José that ended up being the perfect home base—comfortable, calm, and an easy walk to everything downtown.
 Stepping outside felt like changing rhythms—soft, bright mornings; warm, breezy afternoons; and evenings where the city lights stitched together a friendly skyline.

-My first stop was the Costa Rica Beer Factory, a perfect entry into the city’s heartbeat—neighbors greeting each other, fresh coffee in the air, and bright fruit stands.
-I set aside time for the Barrio La California for Bars, which layered history and context onto the streets I was walking.
-By sunset I reached Restaurante Sikwa, where the energy was relaxed but lively, and the food scene rewarded wandering.
+My first stop was the Went to 9N Lounge Bar & Hookah in Escazu, a perfect entry into the city’s heartbeat—neighbors greeting each other, fresh coffee in the air, and bright fruit stands.
+I set aside time for the Visited Poas Volcano National Park, which layered history and context onto the streets I was walking.
+By sunset I reached Restaurante Silvestre, where the energy was relaxed but lively, and the food scene rewarded wandering.

 Afternoons were my favorite.
 I wandered Avenida Central and the plazas around it, watched a street performer, and ducked into a café when quick showers rolled through.
 Escazú and Santa Ana gave the day a different rhythm—sleek malls, leafy streets, and restaurants perfect for unhurried dinners.
 Getting around was easy: taxis and Ubers were simple to hail, buses were straightforward, and the whole city felt sensible to navigate.
 I kept small notes so I wouldn’t forget the details—golden light on historic façades, cinnamon warmth in café con leche, and quiet parks waking up in the morning.